andregrigon/haskell-rust-clojure-simulation/README.md

 # Notes

 ## Haskell:
-- Enabling optimization is in cabal.project.local
+- Run with `cabal run`.
+Enable optimization in cabal.project.local if desired.
 - Annotating strict data fields and compiling with `ghc-options: -fllvm -funbox-strict-fields -fexcess-precision` makes a huge difference.
 - Using vectors everywhere had much worse performance than lists where they are used only for accumulation and single iteration
 - The functions `quot` and `rem` are the equivalents of Rust's `/` and `%` (as opposed to `div` and `mod`).
 They also perform much better.